promise/readme/README.md

 # 👋 I'm Glenn

-a `18.0739`-year old Node developer cruising through life with a terrible music taste, horrendous posture and probably in front of some sort of computer screen
+a `18.074`-year old Node developer cruising through life with a terrible music taste, horrendous posture and probably in front of some sort of computer screen

 ## GitHub Activity

 ```
+✨ Pushed 1 commit to countr/countr
+✅ Merged PR #199 in countr/countr
+✨ Pushed 2 commits to countr/countr
+✨ Pushed 1 commit to countr/countr
+✅ Merged PR #200 in countr/countr
+✨ Pushed 1 commit to biaw/phone
+✅ Merged PR #77 in biaw/phone
+📝 Created review (approved) on PR #77 in biaw/phone
+📝 Created review (approved) on PR #63 in biaw/test-area
+📝 Created review (approved) on PR #64 in biaw/multidomain
+📝 Created review (approved) on PR #64 in biaw/imagehost
 ✨ Pushed 1 commit to biaw/phone
 ✅ Merged PR #75 in biaw/phone
 ✨ Pushed 1 commit to countr/countr